Wishing Well — Even When It’s Hard

 - 2 min read

 It sounds a bit wild at first—wishing your enemy well.
 Who does that, right?
-But over time, I’ve come to realise that this strange little idea has more power than we give it credit for.
+But over time, I’ve come to realize that this strange little idea has more power than we give it credit for.
 Not for them—for us.

 Been There…